-MU 323.
+- MU 323.
 FORM AND ANALYSIS.
 An intermediate level course on form and structure in music.
-Topics include phrase structures and grouping, simple part forms, composite part forms, rondo, variation forms, fugue, sonata form, multi - movement form, and composition.
+Topics include phrase structures and grouping, simple part forms, composite part forms, rondo, variation forms, fugue, sonata form, multi movement form, and composition.
 Prerequisite: MU 222.
-(3)

-MU 331.
+(3) - MU 331.
 MUSIC HISTORY AND LITERATURE I. A study of the development of music in western civilization from antiquity to the Baroque, including recognition of the influences shaping the course of music and the lives of composers.
-(3)

-MU 332.
+(3) - MU 332.
 MUSIC HISTORY AND LITERATURE II.
 A study of the development of music in western civilization from classical to the present, including recognition of the influences shaping the course of music and the lives of the influences shaping the course of music and the lives of composers.
 Prerequisite: MU 331.
-(3)

-MU 340.
+(3) - MU 340.
 MODERN MUSICAL FORM.
 Primary focus is on form in popular music from the 20th Century to present.
 This includes harmonic, melodic, and stylistic characteristics of popular music as well as the study of the Nashville Numbering System.
 Prerequisite: MU 122.
-(2)

-- MU 341.
+(2) - MU 341.
 ELEMENTARY STRINGS.
 Elementary performance of violin, viola, cello, and string bass.
 (2) - MU 343.
 MUSIC METHODS AND MATERIALS IN ELEMENTARY SCHOOLS.
 The role of the special music teacher and consultant in the elementary schools.
 (3) - MU 344.
 MUSIC METHODS AND MATERIALS IN SECONDARY SCHOOLS.
 Analysis of the secondary music program; emphasis on the general music class.
 (3) - MU 345.
 BAND TECHNIQUES.
 Scoring for marching band, arranging field shows, purchasing equipment, organizing the band library and learning public relations procedures.
 (2) - MU 346.
 VOICE CLASS.
 A practical introduction to the technical problems involved in the proper use of the voice in singing and teaching of singing.
 This course is designed for instrumental music majors and beginning non-music majors.
 (2) - MU 347.
-MUSIC FOR CHILDREN.
+MUSIC METHODS AND MATERIALS FOR TEACHING FINE ARTS IN THE ELEMENTARY SCHOOL.
 Materials and methods for teaching music in the elementary grades; a review of fundamentals, study of rhythm, and singing.
 Prerequisite: MU 107.
 (3) - MU 351.
 SOUND DESIGN.
 Advance practice in sound synthesis, software/hardware sampling, sound sample libraries, integration of different computer platforms and its use in professional studio recording.
 Prerequisite: MU 252 and RI 202.
 (2) - MU 352.
 INSTRUMENTAL METHODS AND MATERIALS.
 Selection and use of suitable instructional materials.
 (3) - MU 353.
 CHORAL METHODS AND MATERIALS.
 Choral rehearsal techniques.
-(3) - MU 391 and MU 392.
-RECITAL ATTENDANCE.
-Required attendance at all departmental concerts and Lyceum musical events.
-(0) - MU 401 and MU 402.
-APPLIED MUSIC.
-Individual instruction in instrumental or vocal performance.
-Prerequisite: Music major or permission of instructor.
-(2) - MU 401 and MU 402.
-ENSEMBLE.
-Band or choir.
-(1) - MU 411 and MU 412.
-ENSEMBLE.
-Woodwind, brass, or percussion ensemble or jazz band.
-(1) - MU 420 and MU 421.
-MUSIC COMPOSITION.
-Composition of original works in a variety of media.
-(2) - MU 426.
-WIND, STRING, AND PERCUSSION.
-This course is designed for vocal and keyboard students to acquire performance experience with wind, string, and percussion instruments.
-(3) - MU 428.
-INTRODUCTION TO COMPUTER MUSIC.
-Basic techniques of electronic composition, including use of the MIDI synthesizer, sequencing, and familiarity with appropriate software.
-(3) - MU 432.
-SURVEY OF TWENTIETH-CENTURY.
-Techniques, styles and innovations, and trends in music since the turn of the century.
-(2)
+(3) - MU 360.
+MISSISSIPPI BLUES HISTORY: This course will cover Mississippi Blues history from 1900 to present, identifying Mississippi geography, musicians, recordings, writings, interviews, and performances.
+(3)